TeV Gamma-Rays from the Low-Luminosity Active Galactic Nucleus NGC 4278: Implications for the Diffuse Neutrino Background: SED Modeling

 For each parameter set, we use the AM$^3$ software \citep{Klinger:2023zzv} to model lepto-hadronic interactions, including the distributions of primary protons and electrons, secondary particles such as pions, muons, electrons, neutrinos (and their anti-particles), and photons produced via $p\gamma$ interactions (`Cas.-$p\gamma$'), Bethe-Heitler pair production (`Cas.-BH'), $\gamma\gamma$ attenuation and pair production (`Cas.-$\gamma\gamma$'), synchrotron/IC radiation, proton synchrotron/IC radiation (`p-syic'), and particle decays.
 Specifically, we solve the transport equations (similar to Equation~\ref{eq:transport}, but for distributions and quantities defined in the SMBH rest frame) for all particle species in a time-dependent manner until a steady state is reached.
-Instead of assuming a free-escape timescale, an energy-dependent diffusive escape time, $t_{\rm esc} = \max[R_{\rm diss}/c,~t_{\rm diff}]$ is adopted, where $t_{\rm diff} \sim R_{\rm diss}^2 / D$ is the diffusion time and $D \sim E_p c / (e B_{\rm diss})$ is the diffusion coefficient in the Bohm limit.
+Instead of assuming a free-escape timescale, an energy-dependent diffusive escape time, $t_{\rm esc} = \max[R_{\rm diss}/c,~t_{\rm diff}]$ is adopted, where $t_{\rm diff} \sim R_{\rm diss}^2 / D$ is the diffusion time and $D \sim E_p c / (e B_{\rm diss})$ is the diffusion coefficient in the Bohm limit. {In contrast to the jet scenario, a diffusive escape timescale is adopted here, as stronger confinement by larger spatial scales and magnetic fields leads to more efficient particle trapping, whereas in jet blobs the escape is well approximated by the light-crossing time.}

 The best-fit parameters, obtained by minimizing $\chi^2$, are listed in the lower part of Table~\ref{tab:parameters}.
 The posterior distributions of key parameters ($R_{\rm diss}$, $L_p$, $B_{\rm diss}$, and $E_{p,\rm max}$) are presented in Appendix \ref{app:fitting}.
 The left and right panels of Figure~\ref{fig:wind_SEDs} present the SED fits for the quasi-quiet and active states, respectively.
 The black solid curves illustrate the total cascade emission from hadronic interactions, with the individual components shown as colored dashed curves, while the synchrotron and IC emission from primary electrons are displayed as green and orange solid curves.
 The high-energy peak in the 100~TeV$-$1~PeV range represents $\gamma$-ray emission produced by $\pi^0$ decay, taking into account in-source $\gamma\gamma$ attenuation.